Western theater of the American Civil War: Franklin-Nashville Campaign (September–December 1864)

 Thomas's forces were divided: half were with him in Nashville and the other half with John M. Schofield, moving in pursuit from Atlanta, with other troops due to arrive from the Red River Campaign.
 Hood hoped to defeat Schofield before he could join forces with Thomas and before the reinforcements from Louisiana arrived.
 He had the chance at the Battle of Spring Hill in Tennessee (November 29, 1864), but the Union troops were able to slip through the trap, due to the Confederate failure to cut the Columbia-to-Franklin turnpike in the Union rear.
 At the Battle of Franklin the following day, Hood launched repeated massive frontal assaults against strong entrenchments and suffered severe casualties.
-David J. Eicher wrote that Hood mortally wounded his army at Franklin but killed it at the Battle of Nashville (December 15–16).
+The battle of Franklin cost the confederacy far too many experienced officers and men.
+David J. Eicher wrote that Hood mortally wounded his army at Franklin but killed it at the Battle of Nashville Schofield although taking high casualties was able to retreat in good order to Nashville.
+The Battle of Franklin had been a blunder the South could not afford.
+December 15–16.
 At Nashville, facing the combined force of Schofield and Thomas, he dug in a few miles south of the city and waited, hoping that Thomas would wreck his army on the Confederate fortifications.
 After a two-week preparation period in winter weather, during which he received great pressure from Grant and the Union government to attack, Thomas unleashed an overwhelming assault that sent Hood and his survivors in retreat to Franklin and then to Mississippi, never to recover as a fighting force.
+There are stories of Federal cavalry pursuing the fleeing Confederates up to 100 miles over the next week.
+The western army was nothing but a shadow of its former self.
+Many men chose to desert because of the overall leadership that had been lost, Hood's poor planning and tactics leading to disaster in battle, and the realization by many that the war was truly over.
 By his own request, Hood was relieved of command of the Army of Tennessee and Lt.
 Gen. Richard Taylor was appointed temporary commander of the army.